Acute Respiratory Illness

 COVID-19

-Transmission: COVID-19 case counts and wastewater are showing HIGH levels of transmission in the state and Cape & Islands region.
-Since Thanksgiving, case rates have surged.
-Reported COVID-19 cases are the tip of the iceberg since the removal of testing requirements for work/school and greater access to at-home testing.
-On Cape & Islands, weekly case rates and percent positivity dropped from the week prior which may indicate lower transmission, but could also be a product of fewer people testing.
+Transmission: COVID-19 case counts and wastewater are showing LOW & DECREASING levels of transmission in the state and Cape & Islands region.
+While reported COVID-19 cases are the tip of the iceberg, trends have steadily decreased from the New Years peak.
+On Cape & Islands, weekly case rates and percent positivity dropped from the week prior which may indicate lower transmission but could also be a product of fewer people testing.

 Table 2.
 COVID-19 Transmission Indicators

-Statewide, wastewater concentrations are at VERY HIGH levels (4.1 million) for the week of 1/5–1/11.
+Statewide, wastewater concentrations are at low-to-moderate levels (0.4 million) for the week of 2/23–3/1.
 Locally, the most recent wastewater data comes from Wareham and Nantucket.
-Wareham wastewater concentrations were VERY HIGH (3.1 million copies/L) on 1/9.
-In Nantucket, concentrations registered at VERY HIGH levels (4.3 million) on 1/6.
+Wareham wastewater concentrations were low (0.3 million copies/L) on 3/6.
+In Nantucket, where the tourism season has slowed to its lowest levels, concentrations registered at low levels (0.15 million) on 3/6.

 Severity: Emergency department visits and hospitalizations remain at LOW/BASELINE levels locally and statewide.
 However certain populations are more affected.
-People older than 65 are most likely to be seen in the emergency department or hospitalized for COVID-19.
+People older than 65 and younger than 5 years old are most likely to be seen in the emergency department or hospitalized for COVID-19.

 Table 3.
 COVID-19 Severity Indicators, Number of Visits and Percent of Total Visits that Week